SeokLeeUS/TrafficSignIdentifier/README.md

 ### Test a Model on New Images

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
+#### 1. Choose German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 * Here are random German traffic signs that I found on the web: